samraHanif0340/samraHanif0340.github.io/_portfolio/go_webrtc.md

   <figcaption></figcaption>
 </figure> -->

-{% include gallery id="gallery_01" %}

-Video and data broadcast to multiple clients through WebRTC.
-(Left) Publisher's captured video.
-(Right) Multiple client viewing the broadcast.
-Random text and random box is brodcasted via the data track.
-Video is broadcasted via the video track.
+{% include gallery id="gallery_01" caption="Video and data broadcast to multiple clients through WebRTC.
+(Left) Publisher's captured video at http://domainId:8088/publish.
+(Right) Multiple client viewing the broadcast at http://domainId:8088/join.
+Random text and random box is brodcasted via the data track, whereas video is broadcasted via the video track."%}

 ## System Design
 Certain key aspects of the system is further explored in the following sections.